Beyond Local Sharpness: Communication-Efficient Global Sharpness-aware Minimization for Federated Learning: Implementation Details

 \subsubsection{\cifarten and \cifar}

 We adapted these two well-known image classification datasets to the FL scenario by replicating the splits among clients proposed by \citep{hsu2019measuring}.
 Both datasets are split evenly among 100 clients, thus each of them has access to 500 data samples.
 This partitioning is performed according to a Latent Dirichlet Allocation (LDA) on the labels.
 In practice, each local dataset follows a multinomial distribution drawn according to a symmetric Dirichlet distribution with concentration parameter $\alpha$.
 The higher the value of this parameter is, the more the local datasets resemble a homogeneous scenario, in the limit case $\alpha=0$ each client has access to one only class of images.
-In our experiments we tested $\alpha \in \{0, 0.05, 100\}$ and $\alpha \in \{0, 0.5, 1000\}$ for \cifarten and \cifar, respectively. \cref{subfig:c10-distr,subfig:c100-distr} show how data is distributed across clients in all the experimental settings for these two datasets.
+In our experiments we tested $\alpha \in \{0, 0.05, 1, 5, 10, 100\}$ and $\alpha \in \{0, 0.5, 1000\}$ for \cifarten and \cifar, respectively.
+Our choice of $\alpha$ aligns with FL literature \cite{acar2021federated,caldarola2022improving,hsu2020federated,sun2023dynamic,sun2023fedspeed}, where $\alpha < 1$ is standard for testing challenging settings.
+Also, for $\alpha>0.6$, method differences are less apparent \cite{zaccone2023communication}. \cref{subfig:c10-distr,subfig:c100-distr} show how data is distributed across clients in all the experimental settings for these two datasets.
 Both datasets are pre-processed by applying random crops and random horizontal flips.

 \paragraph{Models.} We trained a Convolutional Neural Network (CNN) inspired by the LeNet-5 architecture \citep{lecun1998gradient}, as proposed by \citep{hsu2020federated}.
 The network comprises two 64-channels convolutional layers, both using $5 \times 5$ kernels and followed by $2 \times 2$ max-pooling layers.
 This is succeeded by two fully-connected layers with 384 and 192 units, respectively.
 The final output layer is adapted to the specific number of classes in the dataset.